b3b00/csly/README.md

 - lexer configuration (with the [LexerConfigurationAttribute] attribute )

-- grammar rules (with the [Reduction("")] attribute )
+- grammar rules (with the [Production("")] attribute )

 Once the class with all its methods has been written, it can be used to build the effective parser instance calling ParserBuilder.BuildParser. the builder methods takes 3 parameters :

 1. an instance of the class containing the lexer and parser definition
 2. the kind of parser.
-Currently only a recursive descent parser is available. this implementation is limited to LL grammar by construction (no left recursion) : ParserType.LL_RECURSIVE_DESCENT
+Currently only a recursive descent parsers are available. this implementation is limited to LL grammar by construction (no left recursion).There are 2 possible types :
+	- ParserType.LL_RECURSIVE_DESCENT : a [BNF](https://fr.wikipedia.org/wiki/Forme_de_Backus-Naur) notation grammar parser
+    - ParserType.EBNF_LL_RECURSIVE_DESCENT : a [EBNF](https://fr.wikipedia.org/wiki/Extended_Backus-Naur_Form) notation grammar parser.
+EBNF notation provides additional multiplier notation (* and + for now)
 3. the root rule for the parser.

 the parser is typed according to the token type.